Capability guide

 Browser audio capability limits explained without fake universal claims.

-Browser-native audio work is shaped by more than one question.
+Browser audio work is shaped by more than one question.
 The browser may preview the file, fail decode for analysis, or export only a subset of target formats.
-This guide explains why Picmu keeps those states separate and why that makes the product more trustworthy.
+This guide explains why Picmu keeps those states separate.

 Tools